 1. At the sample-draw detector, set the correct flow rate with the sensor flow control valve.
 2. If you cannot set the correct flow rate, check the sample lines for obstructions or kinks.
-3. Verify that the sensor wiring and amplifier wiring is correct and secure.
-"Wiring the Methane Sample-Draw Detector to a Controller" on page 9 describes sensor and amplifier wiring connections.
+3. Verify that the sensor wiring is correct and secure.
+"Wiring the Sample-Draw Detector to a Controller" on page 9 describes sensor wiring connections.
 4. Calibrate the sample-draw detector as described in "Calibration" on page 18.
-5. If the fail condition continues, replace the sensor as described in "Replacing the Infrared Methane Sensor" on page 14.
+5. If the fail condition continues, replace the sensor(s) as described in "Replacing Components of the Sample-Draw Detector" on page 14.
 6. If the fail condition continues, contact RKI Instruments, Inc. for further instruction.